Gaslighting is a strange-sounding term which refers to the way in which abusers such as

 I wrote about my wedding and how my mother never gave me any

-compliment, but swears blind, shouting it, that she did.
+compliment, but swears blind, shouting at me, that she did.
 This is gaslighting.

 She didn't deliberately say to me on the day, "Pity you look so ugly," and then deny it - that